kantord/LibreLingo/courses/basque-from-english/07-Noren/skills/07-Noren-3.md

 * If the owner ends in a consonant, add "-en" to the noun or last adjective in a noun phrase.
 * If the owner ends in a vowel, add "-ren" to the noun or last adjective in a noun phrase.
 * Examples:
-    * EtxeREN - house`s, MutilEN - boy`s
+    * EtxeREN - house's, MutilEN - boy's
-    * Mutil batEN liburua da.:  It is one boy`s book.
+    * Mutil batEN liburua da.:  It is one boy's book.
-    * Neska batEN liburuak dira.: They are one girl`s books.
+    * Neska batEN liburuak dira.: They are one girl's books.

 #### Proper names
 * Ending: - (r)en
 * If the owner ends in a consonant, add "-en" to the noun or last adjective in a noun phrase.
 * If the owner ends in a vowel, add "-ren" to the noun or last adjective in a noun phrase.
 * Examples:
-    * MikelEN - Mikel`s, AneaREN - Anea`s
+    * MikelEN - Mikel's, AneaREN - Anea's
-    * MikelEN liburua da.: It is Mikel`s book.
+    * MikelEN liburua da.: It is Mikel's book.
-    * AneaREN liburuak dira.: They are Anea`s books.
+    * AneaREN liburuak dira.: They are Anea's books.

 #### NOREN - Whose?
 * If you want to ask "Whose is something?",